Anna Sewell: Death

 After the publication of her only novel, Black Beauty, Sewell fell seriously ill.
-She was in extreme pain and completely bedridden for the following months, and she died on April 25, 1878, aged 58 of hepatitis or tuberculosis, only five months after the publication of Black Beauty.
+She was in extreme pain, discomfort and completely bedridden for the following months, and she died on April 25, 1878, aged 58 of hepatitis or tuberculosis, only five months after the publication of Black Beauty.
 She was buried on 30 April 1878 at Quaker burial ground in Lamas near Buxton, Norfolk, not far from Norwich.

 Memorials and monuments

-Sewell's birthplace in Church Plain, Great Yarmouth has been the home to a museum and a tea shop and is currently leased by Redwings Horse Sanctuary.
-The house in Old Catton where she wrote Black Beauty is now known as Anna Sewell House.
+Sewell's birthplace in Church Plain, Great Yarmouth, has been the home to a museum and a tea shop and is leased by Redwings Horse Sanctuary.
+The house in Old Catton where she wrote Black Beauty is known as Anna Sewell House.

 There is an Anna Sewell memorial fountain and horse trough outside the public library in Ansonia, Connecticut, in the United States of America.
 It was donated by Caroline Phelps Stokes, a philanthropist known for her work supporting animal welfare, in 1892.

 A memorial fountain to Sewell is located at the junction of Constitution Hill and St. Clement's Hill in Norwich, which also marks the entrance to Sewell Park.
 The fountain was placed in 1917 by Sewell's niece Ada Sewell.

 On 1 September 1984, the graveyard at Lamas was bulldozed by contractors under the direction of Mrs Wendy Forsey without prior warning or permission.
 Tombstones, graves and cypress trees were removed and dumped at the edge of the burial ground.
 The act was condemned by locals and Council Chairman John Perkins, who said: "I know the land belongs to a private person but I would almost say it was as bad as vandalism.
 I know Quaker ground is not consecrated, but for anybody to just pull down gravestones of any Quaker, whether it's Anna Sewell or not, well, I think it's despicable".
-The gravestones of Anna, her parents and maternal grandparents were subsequently placed in a flint-and-brick wall outside the old Lammas Quaker meeting house.
+The gravestones of Anna, her parents and maternal grandparents were subsequently placed in a flint-and-brick wall outside the old Lamas Quaker meeting house.

 In 2020, a street in Chichester, West Sussex, was named in Sewell's honour on the Keepers Green estate.